Union of Right Forces

 In 2011, the SPS was refounded by some of its former members as the Union of Right Forces Movement.
 In 2012, it was registered as a political public organization, a type of NGO.
 In Russia, participation in elections requires being accepted into the list of political parties controlled by the Ministry of Justice.
-The current leader of the SPS is Leonid Gozman.

-Both the former SPS and the refounded SPS were accepted as an associate member of the International Democrat Union.
+Both the former SPS and the refounded SPS were accepted as a member of the International Democracy Union (IDU).

 Political party (1999–2008)

 The SPS was established in 1999, following a merger of several smaller liberal parties, including Democratic Choice of Russia and Democratic Russia.
 In the 1999 parliamentary elections the SPS won 8.6% of the vote and 32 seats in the Russian State Duma (lower house of the Federal Assembly of Russia).

 In the 2000 presidential election, the SPS supported Vladimir Putin's candidacy, though many of the party leaders supported Grigory Yavlinsky.
 The SPS parliamentarians overwhelmingly voted against reintroducing the Soviet-era national anthem in 2000.

 The SPS was led by former Deputy Prime Minister Boris Nemtsov from 2000 to 2003.
 During this time SPS strongly opposed what it saw to be the authoritarian policies of President Vladimir Putin, and argued that political and media freedoms in Russia had been curtailed.

-In the 2003 parliamentary elections the SPS, according to official results, received 4% of the vote and failed to cross the 5% threshold necessary for parliamentary representation.
-A number of SPS candidates came second in single-mandate electoral districts the party had previously held, such as Irina Khakamada in St. Petersburg, Vladimir V. Kara-Murza in Moscow, or Boris Nadezhdin in the Moscow region.
+In the 2003 parliamentary elections, the SPS, according to official results, received 4% of the vote and failed to cross the 5% threshold necessary for parliamentary representation.
+In single-mandate constituencies, SPS candidates Pavel Krasheninnikov, Arsen Fadzaev, and Alexey Likhachyov were elected to the State Duma of the fourth convocation (all three moved to the United Russia faction).
+State Duma deputy Anton Bakov joined the SPS.
+A number of SPS candidates came second in single-mandate electoral districts the party had previously held, such as Irina Khakamada in St. Petersburg, Vladimir V. Kara-Murza in Moscow, or Boris Nadezhdin in the Moscow Oblast.
 Despite allegations of fraud, Boris Nemtsov accepted responsibility for the election defeat and resigned as SPS leader in January 2004.
 On 28 May 2005 Nikita Belykh was elected as the new leader of the party.

 Plans to merge with Yabloko were shelved in late 2006.

 The party won 0.96% of votes in the 2007 elections, not breaking the 7% barrier, and thus received no seats in the Duma.

 In 2008, Nikita Belyh left his chair to Leonid Gozman.
-On 1 October 2008, the federal political council of the party voted to dissolve the party and merge it with Civilian Power and Democratic Party of Russia, forming a new liberal-democratic party called Right Cause, which succeeded the SPS as a member of the International Democrat Union.
+On 1 October 2008, the federal political council of the party voted to dissolve the party and merge it with Civilian Power and Democratic Party of Russia, forming a new liberal-democratic party called Right Cause, which succeeded the SPS as a member of the International Democracy Union.